Fangqierin/DOME-Monitoring-System/task2/Readme.md

 > The scripts in this folder serves as a rough unit test for the function that will be used in real scripts.

+### How to apply it to other project
+Run `code_prototype/zmq_pub_sub/sub.py` to host a subscriber locally.

+Run `startup_script/upload_startup.py` to host a publisher on your device.

+The publisher will check connection, scan the folder to upload files.

+The subscriber will save the data to mongodb

+To simulate multiple publisher, you can run files in zmq_pub_sub at the same time.

 ### Common problems

 **Black screen when set up the raspberrypi**

 It might because the monitor isn't compatible with the monitor.
 Try [this solution](https://raspberrypi.stackexchange.com/questions/7009/will-not-boot-black-screen-only).

 **Camera commands**